-This page was last updated on the 16th April 2018, apart from the information below we are not aware of any other issues along the trail.
+This page was last updated on the 28th of April 2018, apart from the information below we are not aware of any other issues along the trail.

 Please report any issues to: 027 768 0378 or [email protected]